Soft Succulents: Exotic and Versatile Garden Treasures

 - “Painting” living pictures on green walls or wreaths

-- An affordable introduction to the possibilities of soft succulents is the Mountain Crest Gardens Soft Succulent Plug Tray which offers many of our most popular varieties in a mixed tray.
-The trays typically have 10–15 varieties of Echeveria, Aeonium, Crassula, and/or Senecio.
+- For a variety of affordable soft succulents try a Mountain Crest Gardens Soft Succulent Tray which offers many of our most popular varieties in a mixed tray.